AbstractEyes/lattice_vocabulary/README.md

 - X Structure refitting for baseline new structure established
 - Trainer module not yet implemented

-## V2 Todo
+## V2 Lexical Todo
 - Implement the missing formulas and transformations
   - X Formula bank established for housing the formulas as they are implemented.
   - X Synthesize and test Nikola-Menger resonance axiom formula structures with finite and infinite lattice structures
-  - Chaos theory controllers for dynamic adjustments
+  - X Chaos theory controllers for dynamic adjustments
   - X Chaos-Menger transformations for dynamic structural adjustments
-  - Implement the Rose score magnitude and trajectory-based loss functions
+  - X Implement the Rose score magnitude and trajectory-based loss functions
   - Integrate with existing symbolic loss functions for NLP tasks
   - X Implement Graham infinite and finite transformations with masking capabilities
   - RoPE-like theta controllers and rotational adjustments for dynamic synthesis pre and post-processing
-  - RoSE controllers for advanced resonance and alignment tuning
+  - X RoSE controllers for advanced resonance and alignment tuning
-    - Multi-structural adjustments for targeting specific resonance patterns and alignments
+    - X Multi-structural adjustments for targeting specific resonance patterns and alignments
-    - Multi-dimensional adjustments for cross-contrastive synthesis and transformations
+    - X Multi-dimensional adjustments for cross-contrastive synthesis and transformations
 - X Advanced lexical controllers for fine-tuning synthesis parameters
   - Currently they are rigid and nonconformant to datasets and vocabularies
 - X Implement more control over sparse and enriched content types